djhmateer/djhmateer.github.io/_posts/2022-03-24-web scraping public information.md

 With some automation after manually

-- creating a new roaw and entering the case number
+- Creating a new row and entering the case number
-- enter URL into a special link columnb
+- Enter URL into a special link columnb

 The automation does: